VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 <!-- {{< details title="Hint" closed="true" >}}

-In the very beggining of the `run_binary_extras` file we have already initialised some variables to address the observed parameters of the system:
+In the very beginning of the `run_binary_extras` file, we have already initialised some variables to address the observed parameters of the system:

 ```fortran
     !
 Global parameters of Cyg X-1